SSH port forwarding with qbee VPN

 Please make sure that your target device is accessible on that port.
 In our case device RPI1 needs to receive a firewall configuration that allows device RPI8 to access it on 1880.
 Again, we recommend strongly to close all ports on all devices and we have done that for our complete remote test fleet.

-Now we can use qbee-connect, connect to RPI8 on port 22 and open the advanced settings menu.
-Here we need to define which target IP we want to access in the remote network and on which port.
+Now we can use qbee-connect to create the SSH tunnel.
+Connect to RPI8 on port 22 and open the advanced settings menu.
+Here we need to define which target IP we want to access in the remote network and for which port we want to create the ssh tunnel.
 In our case this is 1880 for Node-RED and we map that to 8080 on localhost.
 It is important to use the private ssh key matching the public key that was delivered to RPI8 previously for that specific user.
 If all is setup correctly we can now access the Node-RED running on RPI1 on port 1880 in the remote network in our local browser on

 What is the impact of this?

 Having one qbee enabled device in the remote network allows to access other SCADA applications or controllers assuming that they expose a service on an open port.
-This function is little known but a standard property of ssh.
+This function is little known but a standard property of ssh called ssh port forwarding or ssh tunneling.
 We use this to allow our customers access to remote legacy devices.
 But please be aware that any TCP/IP enabled device with a microcontroller can do this.
 Even your smart lightbulb could access your NAS or re-configure your router if no additional care is taken in terms of device firewall or strong passwords for the services.

 Below you find a short video of this:

-Since the ssh port forwarding is a built-in functionality of ssh we can of course also do this through the command line.
+Since the ssh tunneling is a built-in functionality of the ssh tool we can of course also do this through the command line.
 Just start qbee-connect on your local machine and connect

 port 22 of the qbee device in the remote network.
 This gives the mapped port number for ssh.
 Now we can use the VPN tunnel to ssh into the remote network through the qbee gateway and tunnel through the firewall: